 We shook our heads no.

-“Oh, Egypt even with the political climate now, is nothing comparing to India.
+“Oh, Egypt even with the political climate now, is nothing compared to India.
 The poverty, the corruption, the rats, the dirt, or the dirt…” He talked about being at an Indian train station and seeing rats scrambling among people sleeping on the platform, about sub-human conditions of slum towns, seeing people defecate on streets…

 “That sounds terrible!”
 One of the Ukrainian girls piped up.